evgdim/clean-code/presentation/index.md

 TODO: statuses to inheritance example: e.g. NewOrder -> ApprovedOrder -> DeliveredOrder, etc.
 TODO Limit the state representations (String -> Enum) https://www.youtube.com/watch?v=-lVVfxsRjcY (around 25:00)
-## Avoid generating getters and setters right away

-TODO
-example about rowmapper and toParameters

 # Law of Demeter
 A module should not know about the innards of the objects it manipulates.